-The roller is then thoroughly cleaned and wrapped in a UV resistant paper before removing from the machine and forwarded to the shipping department.
+The roller is then thoroughly cleaned and wrapped in UV-resistant paper before removing it from the machine and forwarded to the shipping department.

 Step 12: Final Inspection

-Design, width, depth, and other important factors are all checked for during this phase.
+Design, width, depth, and other flexo printing defects are all checked for during this phase.